 \subsection{Timepix4 ASIC}

 Timepix4 is a readout ASIC capable of simultaneous time-of-arrival (ToA) and time-over-threshold (ToT) measurements~\cite{tpx4_jinst}.
 The ASIC has a pixel matrix of $448 \times 512$ square pixels of $55 \mum$ pitch.
 Hence, the total active area of the detector assemblies is around $24.6 \times 28.2 \mma$.
 The ToA of each particle hit above a predefined and programmable threshold is measured by a time-to-digital converter (TDC) with a nominal bin width of $195\ps$.
 Each group of $2\times 4$ pixels, referred to as a superpixel, shares a Voltage Controlled Oscillator (VCO), which provides the $640\mhz$ reference clock for the pixel TDCs.
-For this beam test, version 1 of the Timepix4 (v1) was used, which has a flaw in the design of the VCO, causing it to oscillate about 25\% too fast.
-For the same reason, the control voltage that is generated by the periphery Phase-Locked Loops (PLLs) could not be used, and hence the oscillation frequency was not stabilised, which negatively affects the time resolution\footnote{This design flaw is fixed in version 2 of the chip.}.
+Four versions of this clock are generated, and equally shifted in phase.
+By registering the state of all four clocks, the TDC bin of 195\ps is achieved.
+For this beam test, the first submission of the Timepix4 was used, which presents a flaw in the design of the VCO, causing it to oscillate about 25\% too fast.
+For the same reason, the control voltage that is generated by the periphery Phase-Locked Loops (PLLs) could not be used, and hence the oscillation frequency was not stabilised, which degrades the time resolution.
 The ToT measurements used in the analyses presented in this paper are performed with a $25\ns$ bin width.

 The Timepix4 ASIC is divided into two halves, denoted top and bottom, in order to increase readout speeds by placing serialisers on both sides.
 The data can be read out by up to 16 serialisers capable of running at a maximum bandwidth of $10\gbps$ each, to be capable of reading out a maximum hit rate of \SI{3.6}{Mhits\per\milli\meter\squared\per\second}.
 During the beam test, only one serialiser per side was used, and the combined link speed was set to $2\times 2.56\gbps$, thereby limiting the bandwidth to order 100~Mhits/s, which is still about two orders of magnitude larger than the typical rate required for the H8 beam line.